hankoi1020/katacoda-scenarios/test2/step4.md

-Let exit the container and download a sql file (wrote by meo) in order to create the collector
+Let exit the container and download a sql file (wrote by meo:https://github.com/meob/my2Collector) in order to create the collector

 `exit`{{execute}}